chrishah/post-assembly-intro/README.md

               -c 1 \
               --augustus --augustus_species schistosoma
 ```
-If you ran BUSCO as above it will have created one directory called `busco` (because you said `-o busco` above.
+If you ran BUSCO as above it will have created one directory called `busco` (because you said `-o busco` above).

 A detailed exlanation of the parameters and the BUSCO output you can also find as part of a different [session](https://github.com/chrishah/phylogenomics-intro).

 Usually, the most relevant files are:
  - `busco/run_eukaryota_odb10/short_summary.txt`
  - `busco/run_eukaryota_odb10/full_table.tsv`

 and fasta files in the directory:
  - `busco/run_eukaryota_odb10/busco_sequences/`